bebehei/nagios-plugin-check_borg/README.md

 `CONF` is a file, which will get sourced.
 It can export variables like `BORG_PASSPHRASE` and `BORG_REPO`.
 You can separate with this file your borg specifc secrets from the icinga2 configuration.

+## Non-standard executable paths

+- If your `borg` executable is not installed in your `$PATH` or is not called `borg`, you can define the environment variable `BORG` to point to the correct command.

 ## Passwords

 Export `BORG_PASSPHRASE`.